Conference on Engaging with India in a Multi-Polar World

 The welcome reception takes place in Ülikooli Kohvik restaurant that is located in the historic building next to the University of Tartu main building.

-Street address Ülikooli 20, Tartu.
+Street address: Ülikooli 20, Tartu.

 Image